abh1sh3k/anz-code-challange/README.md

 ### Jenkinsfile

 Jenkinsfile has been written in declarative pipeline supported by Jenkins.
-It has following stages:

 ### ci-cd